DeanLeong/p4-repo/README.md

 # EVALUATION

-Your instructors will evaluate your project and determine if it is complete or incomplete.
-We use the following rubric for our evaluation, but ultimately it is up to your instructors as to whether your project is complete or incomplete.
+Your instructors will evaluate your project and determine if it is complete or incomplete based on the following criteria.

-We will evaluate your project according to the following criteria:

 - **Code Quality:** Is the code well formatted?
 Are variable and function names semantic and sensible?
 Is the code easy to read and understand?